 It is vital to cut down on costs and raise the taxes, so that the economy is sustainable in the new independent government.
 It is important that they ensure a long-running fiscal sustainability.
 At the same time, the government would be able to reform the taxes to benefit the system and be aligned with the country’s needs.
 It would be a challenge when starting out as there is a lot of pressure to have higher taxes before the government spendings take shape and are in conjunction with it.
-With the need to save money, it is advisable to keep using credit cards as they are insured from economic force majeure.
+With the need to save money, it is advisable to keep using a secured credit card as they are insured from economic force majeure.

 Considering that they would be an independent nation, Scotland would have to think about their currency options.
 They did have several alternatives like keeping the pound, having their own currency, or joining the euro.
 Each option has its own perks and downsides, and there are a number of factors to consider before settling on any.

 A good example is keeping the pound.
 This would mean that they would still be bound by a currency union that may have specific conditions which may be tight in comparison to having their own independent currency.